gaultier/blog/sha.md

   Range (min … max):   276.1 ms … 294.3 ms    10 runs
 ```

-Unsurprisingly, when inspecting the generated assembly code for the non SIMD version, the auto-vectorization is *very* limited and does not use the SHA extension.
+Unsurprisingly, when inspecting the generated assembly code for the non SIMD version, the auto-vectorization is *very* limited and does not use the SHA extension (compilers are smart, but not *that* smart).

-As such, it's very impressive that it reaches such a high performance.
-My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize throughput.
+As such, it's still very impressive that it reaches such a high performance.
+My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.

-The version using the SHA extension performs very well be it in debug + Asan mode, or release mode.
+The version using the SHA extension performs very well, be it in debug + Asan mode, or release mode.

 ## SHA using OpenSSL